mistval/node-fetch-cache/README.md

 ### Control what's cached

-By default node-fetch-cache caches all responses, regardless of the status code or any other response characteristics.
+By default node-fetch-cache caches all responses, regardless of the response status or any other response characteristics.

 There are two main ways to customize which responses are cached and which are not.